grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 1. Navigate to the permissions tab
    - Here, you'll find the Team LBAC rules section.
 1. Add a Team LBAC Rule
-   - If a relevant team doesn't exist, create one.
    - Add a new rule for the team in the Team LBAC rules section.
 1. Define Label Selector for the Rule
    - Add a label selector to the rule.
 Refer to Loki query documentation for guidance on the types of log selections you can specify.

 ### Steps to Configure Team LBAC Rules for a new Loki data source

-1. Access Loki Details in GCom
+1. Access Loki data sources details for your stack through grafana.com
 1. Copy Loki Details and Create a CAP
    - Copy the details of your Loki setup.
-Create a Cloud Access Policy (CAP) for the Loki tenant in GCom.
+   - Create a Cloud Access Policy (CAP) for the Loki data source in grafana.com.
-   - Ensure the CAP includes logs:read permissions.
+   - Ensure the CAP includes `logs:read` permissions.
 1. Create a New Loki Data Source
    - In Grafana, proceed to add a new data source and select Loki as the type.
-1. Configure Basic Auth for the Loki Data Source
+1. Navigate back to the Loki data source
    - Set up the Loki data source using basic authentication.
 Use the userID as the username.
 Use the generated CAP token as the password.
+   - Save and connect.
 1. Navigate to Data Source Permissions
    - Go to the permissions tab of the newly created Loki data source.
 Here, you'll find the Team LBAC rules section.
 1. Add a Team LBAC Rule
-   - If a relevant team doesn't exist, create one.
    - Add a new rule for the team in the Team LBAC rules section.
 1. Define Label Selector for the Rule
    - Add a label selector to the rule.
 Refer to Loki query documentation for guidance on the types of log selections you can specify.